Ada-C6/weekly-learning-goals/tutoring.md

 ### Ad-hoc Tutoring
 Ad-hoc Tutoring is an ideal option when you feel that more dedicated 1-on-1 instruction is necessary, or you're unable to attend the Open Tutoring hours.

-Ad-hoc Tutoring consists of one-time, individual tutoring sessions arranged through our mailing list (the `ada-tutors` Google group).
+Ad-hoc Tutoring consists of one-time, individual tutoring sessions arranged through the [ada-tutors mailing list](mailto:ada-tutors@googlegroups.com).
 The mailing list has many volunteers from the tech industry in Seattle including a number of Adies from previous cohorts.

 When you post a message to the mailing list please include the following information to help our tutors figure out if they would be a good fit for working with you:
 - Where you are at in the curriculum, including what project you're working on if your tutoring request relates to a specific project